Legitimization of Collective Bargaining Agreements

 For new agreements, once the union has the certificate of representativeness, the labor union must consult with the employees on the content of the CBA through the voting procedure established by law, before submitting it to the FLCRC authorities.
 For this purpose, the labor union will issue a call for the consultation and the employer must provide all employees with a printed copy of the CBA at least three business days prior to the voting date.
 The content of the CBA must be approved by the majority of the workers covered by it so the Ministry of Labor and Social Welfare can be able to validate it.

-All CBA must be legitimized within four years after the reform becomes effective, otherwise they will be considered as terminated.
-If the legitimization process is not carried out before the term established in the law, or if the workers vote against it, the CBA will be considered as terminated.
+It is important to note that all CBA were required to be legitimized within four years following the entry into force of the aforementioned reform, otherwise they are deemed as terminated.
+If the legitimization process was not carried out within the term established by law, or if the workers vote against it in any legitimization process, the CBA will be considered as terminated.
 In these cases, the benefits and conditions contemplated in the agreement will be retained in favor of the workers.
 In turn, the workers may organize themselves to seek, if they wish, a new labor union to represent them.
 Additionally, it is important to note that labor union dues will not be mandatory for employees; therefore, if they do not agree to pay them, they will not be deducted.

 Disclaimer: J.A.
 Treviño Abogados S.A. de C.V. (the “Firm”) does not necessarily endorse, and is not responsible for, any third-party opinion expressed in this article, and therefore the Firm will not be liable for the content of such opinions.
 Any article, comment, quote or any other information appearing under the authorship of any person or legal entity other that the Firm, even if related to the Firm, solely represents the opinion, comment or position of such author.
 The information contained in this article is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 The information contained in this article is protected as property of the Firm.
 No recipient of this article, client of the Firm or otherwise, should act or refrain from acting on the basis of any content included in the article without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the relevant jurisdiction.
 This article contains general information and may not be updated.
 The Firm expressly disclaims all liability in respect to actions taken or omitted based on any or all of the contents of this article.